 ingredients with labels to make spinach artichoke dip

-• Artichokes: Use marinated artichoke hearts that come in a jar of seasoned oil.
-If using canned artichoke hearts, they’re usually packed in water without seasonings, so add ½ teaspoon of Italian seasoning to the dip.
+• Artichokes: Use seasoned artichokes in oil.
+If using canned artichoke hearts in water, they don’t have seasonings so add ½ teaspoon of Italian seasoning to the dip.

-• Cheese: I use mozzarella, Parmesan, and Gruyere in this recipe.
+• Cheese: I use mozzarella, Parmesan, and Gruyere in this spinach artichoke dip recipe.
 You can replace Gruyere with Swiss cheese or Gouda.

 dipping a tortilla chip into baked spinach artichoke dip